When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

 These dogs need to run.

-Copper’s owners have a large yard and it’s got an electric fence around the perimeter so that the dog knows his boundaries and stays within them, yet still has plenty of room to run.
+Copper’s owners have a large yard and it’s got an electric fence circling the perimeter so that the dog knows his boundaries and stays within them, yet still has plenty of room to run.

 It’s a popular medium-sized dog.